cloudflare/cloudflare-docs/products/workers/src/content/platform/workers-with-page-rules.md

 4. Page Rules run as part of normal request proessing with some features now disabled.
 5. Worker executes.

-If you are experiencing Page Rule errors when running Workers, contact your Cloudflare account team.
+If you are experiencing Page Rule errors when running Workers, contact your Cloudflare account team or [Cloudflare Support](https://support.cloudflare.com/hc/en-us/articles/200172476-Contacting-Cloudflare-Support).